georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 ![Final Product](/images/2024-5-23-tailwindcss+aspnet/daisyui-final.png)
 _daisyui final product_

-## Conclusion

-And just like that, we have added tailwindcss and daisyui to our ASP.NET application!
+And just like that, we have added tailwind and daisyui to our ASP.NET application!